Understanding Student Loans 101

 When you apply to college, you’ll send the government a description of your family’s financial situation in something called the Free Application for Federal Student Aid (FAFSA).
 Using that, the government determines how much your family can be expected to contribute toward your education the next year and notifies the schools you’ve applied to of that amount.

-Then the financial aid offices at those schools determine how much financial aid they’ll offer you and other potential students in scholarships, grants, Stafford loans, Perkins loans and/or PLUS loans.
+Then the financial aid offices at those schools determine how much financial aid they’ll offer you and other potential students in scholarships, grants, Stafford loans, Perkins loans and/or Direct PLUS loans.
 The loans are awarded on a first-come, first-serve basis.

 For your college education, the total amount you can take out in federal Stafford loans is $31,000 and the total limit for Perkins loans is $27,500, and there’s a limit on how much you can take out each year.
 Every year you are in school, you have to re-apply for financial aid, which means you’ll repeat this process next year.